 After years of debate over the effectiveness of academy status, the Education Policy Institute has now released data which it says shows the causal impact of academy status on school performance.
-Editor Laura McInerney explains what the researchers found.
+Editor Laura McInerney took a look at explains what the researchers found.

 Does academy status lift performance in schools?
 It’s a vital question given the country is spending millions changing schools into academies.
 So far there had been no answer.
 But a new report, commissioned by the Education Policy Institute and published today, finally provides some.

 1. It seems that Labour forcing badly performing schools to become academies before 2012 was a good thing.
 Hurray for Labour.

 2. It also seems that, after 2010, letting outstanding schools convert into becoming academies was also a good thing.
 Well done the Coalition.